Mardcelo/mardcelo.github.io/_posts/2024-03-30-MMM-Implementation.markdown

 #### Big O notation

 Big O (Big-Oh) notation is a mathematical notation that is about finding an asymptotic upper bound.
+Why this is important?
+Because, this is also a way to measure how fast is your algorithm.

 This can be shown as: